awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-trusted-signers.md

 **To create a key pair**
 **Note**
 The following steps use OpenSSL as an example of one way to create a key pair\.
-There are many others ways to create an RSA key pair\.
+There are many other ways to create an RSA key pair\.

 1. The following example command uses OpenSSL to generate an RSA key pair with a length of 2048 bits and save to the file named `private_key.pem`\.